-to support their seniors in aging well at home.
-This model, based on the national village movement, equips neighbors to deliver vital services, empowering elders to age interdependently in their own homes, on their own terms.
-In 2007, A Little Help incorporated as a 501(c)(3) with the vision of neighbors connected across generations engaged in strong communities.
+A Little Help began in 2005 when a group of neighbors joined together to help older adults in their community age well at home.
+This model is based on the national Village Movement, which equips neighbors to deliver vital services, empowering seniors to age interdependently in their own homes, on their own terms.
+In 2007, A Little Help incorporated as a 501(c)(3) with the vision of neighbors connected across generations, creating strong communities.

 The first A Little Help office in Wash Park (Formerly Wash Park Cares) in the of Washington Park United Church of Christ